 Does the thought of difficult conversations make your stomach churn?
-Here’s the most important ingredient to make it work.
+Here’s the most important ingredient to make a success.

 The water looked so inviting and delicious.
 But I was nervous.